syedaliasar14/monster-jobs/README.md

 - Convex for database
 - Next.js & Typescript
 - Vercel for deployment
-- OpenAI/Dall-E for AI image generation
+- OpenAI (Dall-E & GPT) for AI functionality